-December 2006 – It takes only a handful of companies, if ever, who are proficient enough to wrap up 5 big accolades in 3 major events both local and overseas.
+December 2006 – It takes only a handful of companies if ever, who are proficient enough to wrap up 5 big accolades in 3 major events both local and overseas.
 Microimage did just that.
-Microimage bagged 5 Gold awards at 3 different events during last quarter of 2006 ending a successful year of innovation.
+Microimage bagged 5 Gold awards at 3 different events during the last quarter of 2006 ending a successful year of innovation.

 “Winning awards can not get any better than this” says Harsha Purasinghe, CEO of Microimage (Pvt) Ltd. Going back to those jubilant moments during last few months, he says “Winning 4 local awards meant so much to us.
 Winning One International award meant so much not only to us; whole of Sri Lanka can be very proud of.”

-Their latest achievement was winning the award for localizing SMS and Mobile Browser under the category of “locally developed new technologies which have resulted in a successfully marketed products/services” at National Science and Technology Foundation Awards 2006 held at Presidential Secretariat and awarded by His Excellency the President Mahinda Rajapakse in November.
+Their latest achievement was winning the award for localizing SMS and Mobile Browser under the category of “locally developed new technologies which have resulted in a successfully marketed products/services” at the National Science and Technology Foundation Awards 2006 held at the Presidential Secretariat and awarded by His Excellency the President Mahinda Rajapakse in November.

 In the same award ceremony, they clinched the award under the category of “Excellence in multidisciplinary team efforts in research and development”.
-The DEWN (Disaster Early warning Network) project developed in collaboration with Dialog Telecom and University of Moratuwa was felicitated with the above award.
+The DEWN (Disaster Early Warning Network) project developed in collaboration with Dialog Telecom and University of Moratuwa was felicitated with the above award.
 DEWN is a cost effective and multi modal multi language mass alert system which could be deployed for the purpose of warning key stakeholders in disaster management as well as the general public in advance of the occurrence of life threatening disasters.
 The pilot launch of DEWN took place in November 2005 together with the Ministry of Public Security Law and Order.